 Being the parent of a college student can be a source of pride and deep satisfaction, but it can also be confusing at times.
 It’s hard to know when to let your son or daughter handle things on his or her own and when to become involved yourself.
 We welcome parents to call the Tisch Office of Student Affairs at 212-998-1900 with any questions you may have.
 You can also find answers to Frequently Asked Questions below.

 There are several points of entry into the health care system at NYU.
 For routine problems affecting physical health, students can call the Student Health Center for an appointment (212-443-1000) or simply drop in to the Student Health Center at 726 Broadway, 3rd floor to see a nurse.
 Routine visits and tests are free.

 Students requiring medical assistance outside of normal business hours should call the Wellness Exchange, NYU’s 24-hour wellness hotline, at 212-443-9999, or dial 9999 from any campus phone.
 Parents can also call the Wellness Exchange for advice about how to help a sick student.
 Students with life-threatening medical emergencies should call 911.

 Counseling at Tisch and NYU is easily accessible, confidential and free.
 For routine counseling appointments, students can call Counseling and Wellness at 212-998-4780.
 A studentcan also call the Wellness Exchange (212-443-9999, or just 9999 from any campus phone) to speak to a counselor by phone immediately.
 Parents can also call the Wellness Exchange if they are worried about a student.
-Counselors can even visit a student in his or her room if the situation warrants it.
+Counselors can even visit a student in their room if the situation warrants it.
 In any mental health emergency, the best thing to do is to call the Wellness Exchange for immediate help.
 In a life-threatening emergency, 911 should be called.

 The Family Educational Rights and Privacy Act (FERPA) prevents NYU from sharing student records with third parties--including parents--without the student’s expressed written consent.
 However, there are two ways to see your student's grades:

 1) You can ask them to show their grades to you; or